learningmatter-mit/peptimizer/README.md

 <img src="https://github.com/learningmatter-mit/peptimizer/blob/master/figures/Synthesis.svg" width="100%" height="600"><br>

 ### Interpretability of models
 Using <b>gradient activation maps</b>, we provide monomer and sub-structure level insight into the functionality of different sequences.
-This is provided in both Tutorial notebooks.
 For example, in the case of functionality-based models, this enables to find the specific monomers (and their substructures) which contribute positively or negatively to the activity.

 ## Dependencies
 The package requires: